 Treatment of lateral condyle fractures depends on the degree of displacement.
 Fractures that are truly non-displaced on all views can be treated non-operatively in a long arm cast for four to six weeks.
 Any lateral condyle with displacement is typically treated operatively because of their decreased healing potential.
 Minimally displaced fractures are treated with closed reduction and percutaneous lateral pinning, particularly if the articular cartilage appears to be hinged and remains intact.
 Closed reduction and percutaneous pinning can be supplemented with a post-reduction arthrogram in order to confirm the reduction and joint congruity (Figure 5).

 Significantly displaced fractures, or fractures in which an anatomic reduction cannot be obtained through closed means, are treated with open reduction through a lateral approach to the elbow and percutaneous pinning.
-Complications after lateral condyle fractures are more common than other pediatric elbow fractures, and include stiffness, delayed union, non-union, and deformity.
+Lateral condyle fractures are associated with complications to a greater extent than other pediatric elbow fractures.
+Possible complications include stiffness, delayed union and non-union, osteonecrosis and deformity.
 Stiffness is most common and usually resolves with time.
 Deformity can present as cubitus valgus with or without an ulnar nerve palsy.

 Radial Neck Fractures

 Radial neck fractures tend to occur in children between 8-11 years old, slightly older than the typical supracondylar humerus fracture.
 Radial neck fractures can occur in isolation or in combination with other elbow injuries, such as olecranon fractures or elbow dislocations.
 The ossification center of the radial head begins to ossify between 3 and 5 years old, and fuses with the radial shaft between 16 and 18 years old.